supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ### **Create new tag for annotation object and frames with this object**

-Nothing new that you haven't seen already, just added some lines to handle objects according to their classes.
+There's nothing new that you haven't seen already, just added some lines to handle objects according to their classes.
 Collects only oranges tag ids for further processing.

 ```python
 project_objects = video_ann_json.get("objects")